nava1904/boosting-model-for-phase-kinetics/README.md

 learning with metallurgical principles (DFT, CNT) to enhance the prediction of sigma phase transformation.
-The resulting insights can aid in optimizing steel compositions and heat treatment processes to mitigate sigma phase embrittlement and improve the performance of stainless steels in various industrial applications.
+The resulting insights can aid in optimizing steel compositions and heat treatment processes to mitigate sigma phase embrittlement and improve the performance of stainless steels in various industrial applications. do see ENDREVIEWREPORT.pdf for more information